KALILINUXTRICKSYT/easymacchanger/README.md

 # Easy Mac Changer

-Easy Mac Changer - Change the network identity of your device (EASIER and FASTER than EVER)
+Easy Mac Changer - Change your MAC Address Change the network identity of your device (EASIER and FASTER than EVER)

 # Desclaimer
 Easy Mac Changer is intented ONLY for EDUCATIONAL PURPOSES.

+# What is MAC Address:

+A media access control address (MAC address) of a device is a unique identifier assigned to a network interface controller (NIC) for communications at the data link layer of a network segment.

 # Options: